sanisoclem/preint-test/readme.md

 ### CI

 Travis is setup to run tests and clippy (linter) on all PRs, cron, tags and pushes to `master` branch.
-Pushes to master and tags will trigger the job that builds the docker image and publishes it to [dockerhub](image).
+Pushes to master and tags will trigger the job that builds the docker image and publishes it to [dockerhub][image].

 ## Getting started

 ### Requirements
  - git
- - [rustc/cargo](rustup) - when building locally/running tests
+ - [rustc/cargo][rustup] - when building locally/running tests
  - or Docker

 ### Run Locally

-[Cargo](rustup) is required to build the app locally or run tests.
+[Cargo][rustup] is required to build the app locally or run tests.

 ```bash
 $ git clone git@github.com:sanisoclem/preint-test.git